HomeContact UsSearchSitemapPaybill

 Appealing Tax Values

-North Carolina General Statutes 105-283 and 105-286 require counties to reappraise all real property at its true market value once every eight (8) years.
+North Carolina General Statutes 105-283 and 105-286 require counties to reappraise all real property at its true market value.

-Each year, beginning in January and ending on the date that the Board of Equalization adjourns, taxpayers have the opportunity to appeal real property valuations.
-The Board of Equalization and Review will adjourn at 5:00 PM, April 25, 2024 and will no longer accept 2024 real property value appeals after that date.
+Appeals to the Board of Equalization and Review are now open.
+The Board of Equalization and Review will adjourn at 5:00 PM, April 28, 2026 and will no longer accept 2026 real property value appeals after that date.

 Should I Appeal the Market Value of My Property?

-The assessed value of real property should be comparable to the actual market value of such property as of January 1, 2019.
+The assessed value of real property should be comparable to the actual market value of such property as of January 1, 2025.
 If you do not agree with the market value assigned to your property, you may want to consider appealing the valuation.
-The following table will assist you in determining whether you have legitimate concerns that justify a review of the property value.
-Appealing the market value may result in an increase in value, a decrease in value, or the value may remain the same.
+The following table will assist you in determining whether you have valid concerns that justify a review of the property value.
+Appealing the market value may result in an increase in value, a decrease in value, or no change in value.

 Real Property Appeals